 When a student is suffering from mental health issues, it can be a difficult time for their friends.
 Friends often want to support but do not know how.
 In the case of self-harm or eating disorders, it is possible that friends may learn unhealthy coping mechanisms from each other.
-In order to keep peers safe, we will consider on a case-by-case basis which friends may need additional support.
+To keep peers safe, we will consider on a case-by-case basis which friends may need additional support.
+Peers should be reassured that their friend's welfare and safety is not their responsibility.
 Support will be provided either in one to one or group settings and will be guided by conversations with the student who is suffering and their parents with whom we will discuss:

-- What it is helpful for friends to know and what they should not be told - How friends can best support - Things friends should avoid doing or saying which may inadvertently cause upset - Warning signs that their friend may need help (e.g. signs of relapse)
+- What it is helpful for friends to know and what they should not be told - How friends can best support

+- Things friends should avoid doing or saying which may inadvertently cause upset - Warning signs that their friend may need help (e.g. signs of relapse)